LordIdra/transfer-window-old/plan.md

 [x] Icons to represent planets/stars/spacecraft when zoomed out [x] Icon precedence algorithm
 [x] Selected icon takes precedence over all others
-[ ] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [x] Highlight point on orbit when hovering near it
+[x] Highlight point on orbit when hovering near it
-[ ] Clicking when a point is highlighted brings up a menu [ ] Add button to menu to warp to that point
+[x] Clicking when a point is highlighted brings up a menu [x] Add button to menu to warp to that point
-[ ] Add button that creates a new burn at that point
+[x] Add button that creates a new burn at that point [x] Figure out what time we need to warp to when warp button pressed [x] Algorithm to warp to the specific point
+[x] Find out why error gets larger with time in warp [x] Allow warping over multiple orbits
-[ ] Figure out how to orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is clicking a symbol [ ] When symbol clicked, adjust parameters of the burn [ ] Figure out why there are jumps happening between conic sections???
+[ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is clicking a symbol [ ] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [ ] When symbol clicked, adjust parameters of the burn [x] Figure out why there are jumps happening between conic sections???
 [x] ECS transition

+Technical debt tracker
+[ ] Janky method to find how many orbits completed in elliptical orbit (just floordiv or smth instead - can be method) [x] Better method for hyperbola Kepler equation
+[x] check get_time_since_last_periapsis nonsense is actually needed [x] Kepler solver failing to converge

 ECS
 - Each component is a representation of state of one part of an entity